 It should be pointed out too that, owing to its expansive size, the Crescent is also commonly hired by companies and organisations for private occasions – luncheons, dinners and ceremonies of all kinds.
 In this regard, it can accommodate between 48 and 80 people for a cabaret- or theatre-style event, up to 60 people for a banquet and up to 120 for a standing reception.

-The Crescent Is open for breakfast, lunch and afternoon tea (Monday-Saturday) and breakfast, lunch, afternoon tea and dinner (Sunday) – dinner is served until 10.45pm; tables can be reserved up to 10.30pm.
+The Crescent restaurant & lounge is open for breakfast, lunch and afternoon tea (Monday-Saturday) and breakfast, lunch, afternoon tea and dinner (Sunday) – dinner is served until 10.45pm; tables can be reserved up to 10.30pm.

 Nirvana Kitchen and Bar